What exactly is Intermittent Fasting? What are the benefits of fasting? Dive into the basics of intermittent fasting below!

 There are a few variations of OMAD.
 Some people fast for 20 hours and eat for 4 hours.
 Their window then includes a snack, a meal, and sometimes an additional snack or dessert.

 There are many other variations than the options listed above!
 Some other options are 12:12, 20:4, 18:6, etc. You can customize your fast to what works best for you.
+For more information, check out our guide to the different types of intermittent fasting.

 Intermittent Fasting Benefits